NibbledBit/NibbledBit/README.md

 ### Hello World! 👋

-I'm NibbledBit, Software Engineer of 15years and counting!
+I'm NibbledBit, Software Engineer of 15 years and counting!

 🏢 My day job is working on Smarter Vending Machines in the UK.